Isaia Răcăciuni: Under communism

-Răcăciuni is known to have suppressed mention of Isus, possibly because of its religious content, which was unwelcome by the new political censors.
+Răcăciuni is known to have suppressed mention of Isus, possibly because of its religious content, since it would have been unpalatable to the new political censors.
 He was instead still engaged in propagating radical-themed literature: alongside H. Dumitru, he worked on Luise Dornemann's biography of Jenny Marx, publishing their version in 1957.
 With Ion Filotti Cantacuzino, he penned a translation of Bertold Brecht's Threepenny Opera.
 It was used in 1964 by director Liviu Ciulei, albeit in a heavily modified form—interposing additional text by Ciulei and Nina Cassian.
 He also worked on Anna Seghers' The Dead Stay Young, done in collaboration with "Petru Mureșanu" (pen name of the interwar critic and diplomat Ion Chinezu) and published in 1964.
 Răcăciuni continued to write on his massive diary, finally publishing a book of memoirs (Amintiri, 1967).
 As noted by Anghelescu, it was part of a "boom" in memoirs by interwar survivors, in turn facilitated by a 1960s "political détente".
 Perspessicius welcomed it as a "book of friendship", precious in its restorative efforts, while later scholarship invoked it as a source on the social makeup of shtetls.
 It still sparked immediate controversy with its boasts, intensely mocked by literary critic Marian Popa in a 1971 essay.
 Răcăciuni's claims about Camil Petrescu were seen as especially egregious, since the memoirist reported that he had both inspired and corrected Petrescu's magnum opus, Ultima noapte de dragoste, întâia noapte de război.
 Researcher Doru Scărlătescu, who found the account "revolting" (especially since Răcăciuni added that he had needed to condense the novel), also noted that it contradicted known facts of literary history.
-A similar point was made by the former theater critic G. Cristobald, in relation to Răcăciuni's claim to have partied with George Mihail Zamfirescu at a time when Zamfirescu's whereabouts could be precisely verified to another location.
+A similar point was made by the former theatre critic G. Cristobald, in relation to Răcăciuni's claim to have partied with George Mihail Zamfirescu at a time when Zamfirescu's whereabouts could be precisely verified to another location.

 Răcăciuni lived for almost a decade after this scandal.
 In April 1968, he was in Bacău, lecturing at the pedagogic institute about his erstwhile encounters with poet George Bacovia.
-He returned to his native village in August of that year, addressing a large crowd of locals, numbering as many as 300 people, in the local house of culture.
+He returned to his native village in August of that year, addressing a large crowd of locals, numbering as many as 300, in the house of culture.
 He presented them with his new project, that of translating diaries left by medics in the Imperial German Army, who had set up camp in the area during the Third Battle of Oituz (1917).
 After an unspecified debilitating illness, he died in Bucharest on the morning of 17 June 1976, by which time he was being rediscovered by Crohmălniceanu as a major voice in Romanian expressionism.
 He was buried at Filantropia Israelite Cemetery on 20 June, after a two-day wake.